Cruciate ligament surgery

 TPLO

-Like a TTO, the procedure modifies the knee joint to eliminate the need for a cranial ligament.
+This procedure that was developed in the United States, and Like a TTO, it modifies the knee joint to eliminate the need for a cranial ligament.
 In a TPLO a circular cut is made through the tibia.
 The top of the tibia is rotated down and secured in position with a metal plate to level the tibial plateau of the knee.
-TPLOs are performed at Southern Cross Vets by a contracted or specialist surgeon.

 TTA

-TTA stands for Tibial Tuberosity Advancement.
+TTA was developed in Europe and it stands for Tibial Tuberosity Advancement.
 Similar to TTO and TPLO, TTA aims to permanently alter the knee joint to stabilize it without a ligament.
 An incision is made through the tibia parallel to the tibial crest.
 A cage implant is inserted between the tibial tuberosity and the bulk of the tibia to advance the tibial tuberosity.
 Over time bone grows into the cage implant and the implant is incorporated as part of the bone.
 Removal of TTA implants can be difficult if complications develop bone has started to grow into the implanted mesh.

 Recovery